 - What hours do you work?
 When do you switch off?

 And lastly, tell your Executive a little bit about yourself so that they know you have other priorities outside of work.
 For example, I used to play netball twice a week, which meant I had to leave the office on time.
-This is a risky approach, nobody wants to annoy your Executive early on in the role, but what happens when you are working long hours, and they are unsustainable?
+This is a risky approach.
+Nobody wants to annoy your Executive early on in the role, but what happens when working long hours and unsustainable?
 The only one suffering is you!
 I believe most Executives are reasonable and will respect your boundaries if you are flexible in other areas.

-I always think one of the best assets we have as assistants is that we can be really flexible and we should be because we don’t know the emergencies that will crop up in the office and we don’t know when we have to drop everything to complete urgent work.
-Our flexible approach to work will mean on occasions we are in the office for some long periods of time.
+One of the best assets we have as assistants is that we can be really flexible, and we should be because we don’t know the emergencies that will crop up in the office, and we don’t know when we have to drop everything to complete urgent work.
+Our flexible approach to work will mean that we are in the office for long periods of time.
 So I think of flexibility as a trade-off.
 Yes, I will be flexible when I need to, and I will make sacrifices, but I will also leave the office early now and then because I make the hours up elsewhere.

 Saying no to things that are not your priority

 I can’t write about setting boundaries and not mention the ‘no’ word.
 We have many resources on how you can say no effectively, but it is worth reiterating that you have to decide what to say no to and what to say yes to.
 Saying no allows you more time and space to do the things that you want to do.
 It is easier to say no when you understand that your role is strategic and your work is very much aligned to the goals and objectives of your Executive and your organisation.